-Firewalls have grown to become standard in most antivirus programs.
-They monitor all incoming and outgoing network traffic and defend your system against unauthorized access.
-Frequently, you can set individual guidelines for each program or app you have installed, such as here, in Bitdefender:
+Firewalls have become standard in most antivirus programs, monitoring all incoming and outgoing network traffic and defending your system against unauthorized access.
+Frequently, you can set individual guidelines for each program or app you have installed, such as below, in Bitdefender:

 - Password Manager

 Password managers allow you to save login data and other sensitive information in a secure digital vault, protected by a single master password.
-Many antivirus programs include basic password managers which offer rudimentary features that pale in comparison to those of stand-alone programs.
-Others license dedicated password managers from third-parties, such as ESET Smart Security, which includes a limited version of Sticky Password in its premium subscription.
+Many antivirus programs include basic password managers which offer more limited capabilities than those of stand-alone programs.
+Others license dedicated password managers from third parties.

 A virtual private network, or VPN, offers enhanced online security and anonymity by enclosing the traffic between you and your Internet provider in a virtual tunnel, concealing your physical location, and masking your IP address.
-As little more than digital "filler", the VPNs offered in antivirus packages generally come with very strict data limits, and have tiny server networks (at least compared to stand-alone VPN providers).
-Sometimes, however, these are decent, as is the case with Norton's VPN:
+As little more than digital "filler", the VPNs offered in antivirus packages generally come with very strict data limits, and/or have tiny server networks (at least compared to dedicated VPN providers).
+Sometimes, however, these are decent, as is the case with Bitdefender's VPN:

 Most antivirus programs don't stop at blocking malware but also fend off ads.
 Frequently, this is done via a browser extension.